Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 How is aspiration pneumonia diagnosed?

 It is common to aspirate but not know it.
 Your healthcare provider may diagnose aspiration pneumonia if you have symptoms and a history of swallowing problems.
 He or she will ask about your symptoms and when they started.
 He or she will look inside your mouth and down your throat, and listen to your heart and lungs.
-He will check your blood pressure, pulse, and blood oxygen level.
-He will ask you to speak and cough while he listens.
-Tell him about any health problems you have and any medications you use.
-Tell him if you smoke cigarettes or drink alcohol regularly.
-You may also need the following tests:
+Your provider will ask you to speak and cough while he or she listens.
+Tell him or her about any health problems you have and any medicines you use.
+You may need any of the following tests:

 - Blood tests are used to find out if your white blood cell count is high.
 This can be a sign of infection.

 - A barium swallow may show if you have long-term swallowing problems.
 Your healthcare provider will watch you swallow different foods and liquids.
 You may be asked to drink a thick liquid called barium while healthcare providers take x-rays of your throat, esophagus, and lungs.